isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution2286.md

 ---
-title: Pepper Cloud CRM Version 14.0-Enterprise
+title: Really Platform for PMs and FMs Version 2.4-Very Large Property or Project Packaged Solution (portfolio of 91 up to 150 properties or projects)
 permalink: /productivity-solutions-grant/solutionrepo/solution2286
 ---

 ### Description

-Pepper Cloud is a Singapore based SAAS Company, which offers CRM solutions for small and middle scale companies across multiple industries.

-Pepper Cloud is headed by team of data scientists, engineers and domain experts who have years of relevant experience.

-We serve many companies in Singapore, Malaysia, Philippines and Indonesia.
-We also have strategic alliances with cloud based POS and data aggregation companies.
+Really provides the state-of-the-art platform that helps property & facilities managers, landlords & tenants to digitise the way how properties are managed.
+Really is a single platform that starts at raising requests, managing tasks, tender management with over 6,000 Singapore based SMEs, contract, invoice & payment management.
+You save 50% of time when managing tasks & tenders.
+Clients achieve cost savings of 40% & increased quality with transparent & competitive tenders.

 ### Details of Solution

-Click <a href='https://www.gobusiness.gov.sg/images/psg/Pepper_Cloud_20200952_Desensitised_Annex_3_Part_4.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.
+Click <a href='https://www.gobusiness.gov.sg/images/psg/Really_20200287_Desensitised_Annex_3_Part_5.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.

 ### Eligibility Criteria